NLnetLabs/routinator/source/index.rst

     .. |twitter| image:: https://img.shields.io/twitter/follow/routinator3000?style=social
                 :target: https://twitter.com/routinator3000/

-Routinator 3000 is free, open source RPKI Relying Party software written by `NLnet Labs <https://nlnetlabs.nl>`_ in the Rust programming language.
-The application is designed to be secure and have great portability.
+Routinator 3000 is free, open source :abbr:`RPKI (Resource Public Key Infrastructure)` Relying Party software written by `NLnet Labs
+<https://nlnetlabs.nl>`_ in the Rust programming language.
+The application is
+designed to be secure and have great portability.
 It is a lightweight implementation that can run effortlessly on minimalist hardware.

-Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and ROAs in the various repositories, verifies the signatures and makes the result available for use in your BGP workflow.
+Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and :abbr:`ROAs (Route Origin Attestations)` in the various repositories, verifies the signatures and makes the result available for use in your BGP workflow.

 It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV and JSON, or run as a service that periodically downloads and verifies RPKI data.
-Routers can connect to Routinator to fetch verified data via the RPKI-RTR protocol.
+Routers can connect to Routinator to fetch verified data via the :abbr:`RPKI-RTR (RPKI-to-Router)` protocol.
 The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging, status and Prometheus monitoring.

 If you run into a problem with Routinator or you have a feature request, please `create an issue on Github <https://github.com/NLnetLabs/routinator/issues>`_.